 Ilana Stern: I’m originally from Los Angeles.
 I was very close with my family.
 My dad is actually an entrepreneur of sorts.
 I was inspired by his hard work and passion for what he does.
-I left LA when I was 18 to go to University of Pennsylvania for undergraduate studies.
+When I was 18, I left LA and went to the University of Pennsylvania for undergraduate studies.
 I loved the life on the East Coast so I ended up staying there after I graduated.
 I moved to New York to work as a buyer for Bloomingdale’s.
 I had a phenomenal experience there.
-I really got a lot out of my time on the East Coast, but I ultimately decided to make my way back to California when I got accepted to Stanford for business school.
+I really got a lot out of my time on the East Coast, but I ultimately decided to make my way back to California when I was accepted by Stanford for business school.

 Sramana Mitra: What year are we talking when you were finishing business school?

 Ilana Stern: I was finishing business school in 2010.
 I graduated from undergrad in 2005.
 Then, I worked at Bloomingdale’s as a buyer for a little over three years.

 Sramana Mitra: What happened after you graduated from Stanford in 2010?